khake96/MadLibsProject2BackEnd/README.md

 ## Requirements:
--User registration.
+- User registration.
--User login / logout.
+- User login / logout.
--Users can update their personal information.
+- Users can update their personal information.
--Link to the API for help with words.
+- Link to the API for help with words.
--Select incomplete passages by genre.
+- Select incomplete passages by genre.
--Have a chance to review and react to other players’ completed passages.
+- Have a chance to review and react to other players’ completed passages.
--Validate the user’s input grammar, and check for appropriateness with the API .
+- Validate the user’s input grammar, and check for appropriateness with the API .
--Easy, mid-level, and advanced options to further enhance playing levels.
+- Easy, mid-level, and advanced options to further enhance playing levels.

 ## Stretch Goals:
--Share it on social media.
+- Share it on social media.
--Vote on other user’s results to provide a ranking for which is most amusing .
+- Vote on other user’s results to provide a ranking for which is most amusing .
--Beginner level will allow for randomized suggestions from the API.
+- Beginner level will allow for randomized suggestions from the API.
--Statistics available on words selected.
+- Statistics available on words selected.
--Password recovery via email.
+- Password recovery via email.

 ## Development server